 - Skim the solidified fat from the broth and set it aside to use in the dumplings.

-- Place the broth, reserved chicken and parsley in a very large pot and bring to a boil over medium-high heat.
-Taste for salt and add more if needed.
-While the broth is heating, make the dumplings.
+- Place the broth, reserved chicken, parsley, and salt in a very large pot and bring to a boil over medium-high heat.
+While the broth is heating, make the dumplings.¼ cup flat leaf parsley, 2 teaspoons salt

 Make the dumplings:

 - In a large bowl combine the flour, salt, baking powder and chicken fat (if there isn't enough fat from the chicken, add solid shortening to make a total of 3 tablespoons of fat).
-Use a pastry cutter or fork to mix the fat roughly into the flour.
+Use a pastry cutter or fork to mix the fat roughly into the flour.2 cups all-purpose flour, 1 teaspoon salt, 2 teaspoons baking powder, 3 tablespoons chicken fat

 - Gradually add milk until the dough reaches a good consistency for rolling.
 The dough should be slightly less firm than a pie crust.
 If the dough seems too wet add a little flour.
-If too thick, add a little more milk.
+If too thick, add a little more milk.½ cup milk

 - On a well-floured surface, working with half of the dough at a time, roll the dumplings out as you would a pie crust.
 Using a sharp knife or pizza cutter, cut the dough into long strips or squares as you prefer.